days

 • Hormone therapy can reduce the risk of broken bones and osteoporosis.

-Risks of Hormone Therapy
+Risks Of Hormone Therapy

 The risks of hormone therapy vary depending on which type is used, the dosage, how long hormones are taken, how they are administered, and the age when hormone therapy begins.
 In general: